nodejs/node/doc/api/errors.md

 ### `ERR_MISSING_MESSAGE_PORT_IN_TRANSFER_LIST`

-An object that needs to be explicitly listed in the `transferList` argument was found in the object passed to a `postMessage()` call, but not provided in the `transferList` for that call.
+An object that needs to be explicitly listed in the `transferList` argument is in the object passed to a `postMessage()` call, but is not provided in the `transferList` for that call.
 Usually, this is a `MessagePort`.

 <a id="ERR_MISSING_PASSPHRASE"></a>
 ### `ERR_MISSING_PASSPHRASE`